1980–81 Arsenal F.C. season

+The 1980–81 season was Arsenal Football Club's 55th consecutive season in the top flight of English football.
+The club ended their campaign third in the Football League First Division, despite a dismal start.
+Manager Terry Neill was attempting to follow up on finalist performances in both the FA Cup and the European Cup Winner's Cup during the previous season.

+In the transfer business, Arsenal lost first-team regular Liam Brady to Juventus.
+Arsenal signed 19-year-old Clive Allen from Queens Park Rangers as a forward for £ 1.250.000 million, a club transfer record.
+However, Allen failed to make a competitive match appearance for the club and was instead moved-on to Crystal Palace in a swap deal for Kenny Sanson.
+Peter Nicholas also joined the club in March.

+Frank Stapleton was Arsenal's top scorer in both the league and in all competitions.
+He left Arsenal for Manchester United at the end of the season.

-During the 1980–81 English football season, Arsenal F.C. competed in the Football League First Division.
+Throughout the season, Arsenal went undefeated at Highbury in the League.

 Season summary

 After the gruelling and heart breaking 70-match season in 1979/80, it was clear that Arsenal needed reinforcements if they wanted to progress to the next level, and it was essential that the money earned from their cup runs should be invested in the squad.
 Arsenal only received the maximum £600,000 allowed by UEFA and the EEC for international transfers when Liam Brady went to Juventus.

 With the impending departure of Brady, Arsenal fans were in need of some positives, so the signing of Clive Allen at least provided a glimmer of hope.
 The 19-year-old centre forward was one of the most exciting prospects in the English game.
 After scoring 28 goals for QPR in the Second Division in 1979/80 Arsenal signed the teenager to provide competition and assistance to Frank Stapleton and Alan Sunderland.
-Arsenal had smashed their transfer record, spending £1.25 million on Allen, completely blitzing their previous high of £440,000 on Brian Talbot in the process.
+Arsenal had smashed their transfer record, spending £1.25 million on Allen, completely blitzing their previous high of £440,000 on Brian Talbot in the process and making Allen the first £1 million teenager.